-Participants are eligible for a distribution of plan benefits upon termination of service, financial hardship (as defined by the Plan), or death.
-Upon termination of service, the normal form of benefit is an annuity.
-However, a participant may elect, with spousal consent, to have benefits paid in a single lump sum, which may be in the form of a direct transfer to another eligible retirement plan.
-In the event of financial hardship or death, the benefits are usually paid in a single lump sum.
+Participants are eligible for a distribution of Plan benefits upon termination of service, whether by disability, retirement, death, or leaving the company.
+In the event of financial hardship (as defined by the Plan), participants may withdraw money from their Plan accounts while they are still employed.
+Upon termination of service, a participant, or applicable beneficiary, may elect to have benefits paid in a single lump sum distribution or in a specified number of monthly, quarterly, semiannual, or annual installments, or may request that the company make a direct transfer to another eligible retirement plan.